Our mission

 Co-President

-Wren enjoys crocheting, thrifting, hiking, gaming, and spending time with friends.
-I'm also involved with the UMD Gamer Symphony Orchestra and Hack4Impact-UMD.
+Wren enjoys crocheting, thrifting, hiking, gaming, and spending time with friends!
+They're also involved with the UMD Gamer Symphony Orchestra and Hack4Impact-UMD.

 Wren Poremba